tshepang/blog-movies/content/movies/Harry Potter and the Deathly Hallows, Part 1.rst

-The story of the Deathly Hallows makes for some of the best animation I've seen yet, though it runs for a few minutes.
+The story of the Deathly Hallows makes for some of the best animation I've seen yet, though it runs for only a few minutes.
 It's a fresh departure from an otherwise dull and overlong experience.
 The movie is even a worse experience than `the immediate predecessor`_.